WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	>**Note:** To add additional columns to the table, simply send an insert request including the new properties from your app with dynamic schema enabled.
 Once a column is created, its data type cannot be changed by Mobile Services.
 Insert or update operations fail when the type of a property in the JSON object cannot be converted to the type of the equivalent column in the table.

 ---
 <a name="Exercise2"></a>
 ## Exercise 2: Validating Data Using Server Scripts ##

 This exercise shows you how to leverage server scripts in Windows Azure Mobile Services.
 Server scripts are registered in a mobile service and can be used to perform a wide range of operations on data being inserted and updated, including validation and data modification.
 In this exercise, you will define and register server scripts that validate and modify data.
 Because the behavior of server side scripts often affects the client, you will also update your iOS app to take advantage of these new behaviors.

+This exercise requires that you've completed [Exercise 1](#Exercise1).

+> **Note**: For more information on server scripts check this [reference](http://www.windowsazure.com/en-us/develop/mobile/how-to-guides/work-with-server-scripts/).

 ### Task 1 - Adding validation###